- About GCHS

 Adams was named in honor of John Adams, one of the first settlers in the Nemaha Valley, in 1857.
-In the 1870's John Adams offered the Atchinson and Northern Railway Company interest in all the lots of the town if they agreed that no saloon should be permitted to do business in the town of Adams.
+In the 1870's John Adams offered the Atchinson and Nebraska Railway Company interest in all the lots of the town if they agreed that no saloon should be permitted to do business in the town of Adams.
+On October 26, 1872, B. M. Temple attested that he surveyed the plat.
+On May 12, 1873, John Adams and P.T.
+Adell, president of the Atchison and Nebraska Railroad, each signed saying Mr. Adams and the Railroad each “own half interest” in the town.
 Learn more about Adams.

-Barneston is located on the site of the former Otoe-Missiouria Indian Reservation.
-The reservation was located here from 1855-1882 when the Oto Nation moved to Oklahoma and the land was sold to settlers.
-Frances Barnes and his half-blood Oto wife Mary Jane, were merchants and farmers on the reservation since 1859, remained and the land was developed into a townsite.
+Barneston is located on the site of the former Otoe-Missouria Indian Reservation.
+The Otoe-Missouria Tribe was placed here on reservation land called Big Blue Reservation.
+The rail line between Marysville and Beatrice was completed on December 30, 1879.
+It ran through the Otoe Reservation.
+On March 3, 1881, a law was passed placing the eastern portion of the Reservation up for sale.
+In October of 1882 the Otoe were moved to Indian Territory (Red Rock Oklahoma).
+In December of 1883 the balance of the Reservation was put on sale.
+The land was sold in allotments not exceeding 160 acres at an average price of $12.50 per acre netting the Otoe roughly one million dollar.
+Frances Barnes and his half-blood Otoe wife Mary Jane, were merchants and farmers on the reservation since 1859, they remained after the removal and the land was developed into a townsite.
 Although not on its original site, the Indian Mission School still stands in the village.
 Learn more about Barneston.

 Beatrice, the largest city in Gage County, is also the county seat.
 The city was named in honor of the eldest daughter of Judge J.F.
 Kinney, first president of the Nebraska Association.
 The town's name is pronounced Be-at-trice instead of the common pronunciation.